MudOnTire/antd-pro-page-tabs/README.md

 **💥 Don't forget to set `flatMenu` of the root route to `true`, it will hide the root route menu and lift the sub-routes to the top level, and then menus will be created for them.**

 # Todos

-While this library is still a simple prototype, there are a lot things i can do to make it better:

 * Add APIs to close specific tabs programmatically